Kat9-123/asa/Documentation.md

 a -= b &1 ; `&1` gives a relative address with offset one

 a -= b ; is equivalent to
-b a &1 ; This syntax works but is not recommended
+b a &1 ; This syntax works but is not recommended, since it makes it harder for the assembler to give hints

 ; Other examples
 a -= b 0x0000